cslab-ntua/regale-nixos-compose/README.md

 ```
 ## 2. Interactive session
 We take EAR case as example.

 ### Build image to deploy
-We preconise to build on dedicated node not on frontend to advoid overloading.
+We preconise to build on dedicated node not on frontend to avoid its overloading.
 ```bash
 # build on dedicated node not on frontend
 # reserve one node